Refer to the job announcement

 for more information.
 DEFINITION

-Under direction, the Associate Transportation Engineer is responsible for overseeing and performing a variety of complex professional field and office engineering work in connection with the Design, Development, Special Projects, Transportation and Construction Sections of the Engineering Division and other related engineering projects; may serve as project leader with supervisory responsibility; and performs other duties as assigned.
+Under direction, the Associate Civil Engineer is responsible for overseeing and performing a variety of complex professional field and office engineering work in connection with the Design, Development, Special Projects, Transportation and Construction Sections of the Engineering Division and other related engineering projects; may serve as project leader with supervisory responsibility; and performs other duties as assigned.
 DISTINGUISHING CHARACTERISTICS

-The Associate Transportation Engineer works as a project leader on major projects or programs, may supervise technical and professional staff, makes recommendations to senior staff on complex matters, and works with administrative staff of other agencies.
-This position may act in the absence of a Senior Transportation Engineer or Transportation Manager, as assigned.
-The Associate Transportation Engineer is distinguished from the Senior Transportation Engineer in that the latter may supervise a major section in the Engineering Division and may act for the City Engineer as assigned.
+The Associate Civil Engineer works as a project leader on major projects or programs, may supervise technical and professional staff, makes recommendations to senior staff on complex matters, and works with administrative staff of other agencies.
+The Associate Civil Engineer is distinguished from the Senior Civil Engineer in that the latter may supervise a major section in the Engineering Division and may act for the City Engineer as assigned.
 It is further distinguished from the Assistant Civil Engineer which performs more routine engineering assignments under general supervision or project lead direction.
 SUPERVISION RECEIVED

-Direction is provided by the Senior Transportation Engineer, Transportation Manager, or City Engineer.
+Direction is provided by the Senior Civil Engineer, Assistant City Engineer, or City Engineer.
 SUPERVISION EXERCISED

-Prepares plans, specifications, and estimates for complex public works projects; reviews complex land development projects; monitors and reviews work of consulting firms and administers consultant agreements; performs and reviews a variety of transportation/traffic studies; reviews, analyzes, and prepares reports and make recommendations; assists in the preparation of engineering budgets and funding requests; may be assigned to act as program coordinator on a variety of programs or be the liaison to City commissions, such as planning commission, lighting and landscape districts, and traffic impact fee programs.
-Engineering Functions
+Oversees and/or prepares plans, specifications, and estimates for complex public works projects; reviews complex land development projects; monitors and reviews work of consulting firms and administers consultant agreements; performs and reviews a variety of transportation/traffic studies; reviews, analyzes, and prepares reports and make recommendations; prepares engineering budgets and funding requests; may be assigned to act as program coordinator on a variety of programs or be the liaison to City commissions, such as planning commission, lighting and landscape districts, and traffic impact fee programs.

-Plans and performs transportation engineering research; directs the collection of field data; reviews and prepares engineering considerations and plan checks transportation aspects of new development proposals; utilizes personal computer to perform CAD, word processing, spreadsheet and specialized functions including traffic signal software and inventory data base software; administers construction contracts; supervises and prepares legal descriptions, documents, and actions necessary to acquire rights of way and easements; processes encroachment requests into city easements and rights of way; approves cost estimates and construction plans; investigates claims against the City; provides administrative and transportation engineering assistance to developers, contractors, consultants, other agencies, and the general public to resolve complaints and problems, and ensures successful project completion.
+Plans and performs engineering research; directs the collection of field data; reviews and prepares engineering considerations, and plan checks new development proposals; utilizes personal computer to perform CAD, word processing, spreadsheet and specialized functions including pavement management system, master plans, and inventory data base software; administers construction contracts; supervises and prepares legal descriptions, documents, and actions necessary to acquire rights of way and easements; processes encroachment requests into city easements and rights of way; approves cost estimates and construction plans; investigates claims against the City by contractors; provides administrative and engineering assistance to developers, contractors, consultants, other agencies, and the general public to resolve complaints and problems, and ensures successful project completion.